elamuhombe/gomycode-node-checkpoint/README.md

 ## Dependencies
 - password-generator:module that can be used to generate random passwords
 - nodemailer: module for sending emails with Node.js.
+- dotenv: is a popular Node.js library used for loading environment variables from a .env file into process.env.
+It simplifies the process of managing environment-specific configuration settings in Node.js applications.

 ## Technologies
 ### Node.js v21.4.0